publicdocs/uscode/assets/md/titles/usc15/us/usc/t15/ch108/schI/m__us_usc_t15_s8201.md

 [Pub.
 L. 111–203, title V, § 512][/us/pl/111/203/s512], July 21, 2010, [124 Stat.
 1589][/us/stat/124/1589], provided that:

-> “Except as otherwise specifically provided in this subtitle \[see Short Title note below\], this subtitle shall take effect upon the expiration of the 12-month period beginning on the date of the enactment of this subtitle \[July 21, 2010\].”
+> “Except as otherwise specifically provided in this subtitle \[see Short Title note above\], this subtitle shall take effect upon the expiration of the 12-month period beginning on the date of the enactment of this subtitle \[July 21, 2010\].”

  __Short Title__